NadeemTalaat/ReadME-Generator/README.md

 User must enter 'node index.js' in terminal.
 They will then be prompted with a series of questions that they must answer.
 Once all questions are answered, the file will automatically be generated in the Results folder.

+For a demonstration of the application, watch this [video](https://drive.google.com/file/d/1Y6y4hRQMuvVBDsSPtJPP2Ck4N9cBkzrT/view).

 ## Contributing

 Contributors: Nadeem Talaat & UofT Coding Bootcamp.
 No further contributions required, project is final.